-You may be thinking “okay, but cold sore and genital herpes are surely not the same” and you would be right – strictly speaking they’re just cousins.
+You may be thinking – “okay, but cold sores and genital herpes are surely not the same” – and you would be right.
+Strictly speaking, they’re just cousins.
 But there’s a twist.
-Most of the herpes appearing in genital areas (let’s call it #slutherpes) is the cold sore virus transferred from non-genital areas.
-And this you can get during sex, but you can also contract it from, say, your mum kissing you on the cheek when you’re a kid or even her giving birth to you (we shall call this #mumherpes).
+Most of the herpes appearing in genital areas (let’s call it #SlutHerpes) is the cold sore virus transferred from non-genital areas.
+You can get this during sex, but you can also contract it from, say, your mum kissing you on the cheek when you’re a kid or even her giving birth to you (we shall call this #MumHerpes).

 HPV (Human Papilloma Virus)

 Moving on to HPV (the wart virus).
 Transmission wise, pretty much the same story – I’m likely to catch it even if I use a condom.
-Unlike herpes though, HPV is not something to take lightly, since in time it can cause cancer.
-The great news though is that, although condoms are ineffective here, an HPV vaccine does exist.
+However, unlike herpes, HPV is not something to take lightly – it can cause cancer.
+The great news is that although condoms are ineffective here, an HPV vaccine does exist.

 Chlamydia, Gonorrhoea & Syphilis

 But I’ve not gone to all this effort just to secure my right to bareback.
-I don’t need approval or, certainly, permission to do that.
-I didn’t write this to put happy condom users off condoms either.
-After all, it’s a personal decision, and I or anyone else isn’t entitled to make it for you.
+I don’t need approval or permission to do that.
+I also didn’t write this to put happy condom users off condoms.
+After all, it’s a personal decision.

-Throughout history, our sex, our love and indeed our entire queer being, have been systematically misinterpreted, shamed, invalidated, legislated, and criminalised.
-To add insult to injury, we then got the blame for one of the biggest plagues this world has ever seen (the original name for AIDS was GRID – Gay Related Immune Deficiency) and it wasn’t until it was observed in heterosexual people that the epidemic was finally acknowledged.
-You may think that’s old news, but instances of standardised homophobia continue to this day, the 2016 NHS PrEP scandal being a prime example.
-How do we recover from such desecration of our identity, when we continue to be misinterpreted, violated and, all too often, reduced to little more than risk?
+Throughout history, our sex, our love and indeed our entire queer being, has been systematically misinterpreted, shamed, invalidated, legislated, and criminalised.
+To add insult to injury, we then got the blame for one of the biggest plagues this world has ever seen – the original name for AIDS was GRID, or Gay Related Immune Deficiency.
+It wasn’t until it was observed in heterosexual people that the epidemic was finally acknowledged.
+How do we recover from such desecration of our identity when we continue to be misinterpreted, violated and, all too often, reduced to little more than risk?